Endometriosis is a recognised risk factor for the development of an ectopic pregnancy

 - pain related to your lower back, or the tops of your legs;

-- a dragging sensation on urinating, possible associated with a feeling of not emptying your bladder fully.
+- a dragging sensation on urinating, possibly associated with a feeling of not emptying your bladder fully;

-- it can also be associated with deep down pelvic pains during or after sexual intercourse;
+- deep down pelvic pains during or after sexual intercourse;

 - pelvic pains on sitting, even make sitting down straight on a chair uncomfortable.

-There are other associated symptoms including excessive boating with your period cycle and a marked fatigue.
-The tiredness from the fatigue can be a severe problem in itself.
-Constipation and diarrhoea may be a feature, but this can also be a side effect of the pain killers being used.
+Other associated symptoms include excessive boating with your period cycle and a marked fatigue.
+Constipation and diarrhoea may be a feature, but this can also be a side effect of the painkillers being used.

 Endometriosis can be a difficult condition to diagnose.
-This is because the symptoms of endometriosis vary so much and can also be confused with other conditions with similar symptoms; such as irritable bowel syndrome or Pelvic inflammatory disease which is an infection of the pelvic organs by bacteria.
-Importantly it is also under recognised and considered as a possible underlying cause.
+This is because the symptoms vary and can also be confused with other conditions with similar signs; such as irritable bowel syndrome or pelvic inflammatory disease.
+Importantly it is also under recognised.

-The current test for endometriosis is keyhole surgery to look inside your womb.
-This is not an easy test to have as it involves an operation that needs referral to a hospital specialist.
-Also like all operations it comes with its own surgical risks and therefore is not an easy step to take.
-It is also feels disheartening to have an operation to find the diagnosis without having treated the endometriosis at the same time.
-Sometimes your healthcare professional may suggest treating the endometriosis at the time of your first laparoscopy, either by removing cysts on the ovaries or treating any areas on the lining of your pelvis.
+Sometimes your healthcare professional may suggest treating the endometriosis at the time of your diagnostic laparoscopy, either by removing cysts on the ovaries or treating any areas on the lining of your pelvis.
 Hopefully, this may avoid a second operation.
-Sadly, however, the extent of endometriosis found may means that you may need further tests or treatment before considering surgery to remove the endometriosis.
+Sadly, however, the extent of endometriosis found may mean that you may need further tests or treatment before considering surgery to remove the endometriosis.

-Diagnosis of this condition is very much centred on an understanding of how the condition is affecting the person..
-As a result, is it important that the health care profession should listen to your situation and your concerns.
+Diagnosis of this condition is very much centred on an understanding of how the condition is affecting the person.
+As a result, it is important that the healthcare profession should listen to your situation and your concerns.
 You need to be heard and given time to consider everything.
-This can for doctors be difficult in the context of a busy clinic but is still important and should not be compromised.
-Such discussions can be stressful and it may be useful to bring a friend or confident.
+This can be difficult for doctors in the context of a busy clinic but is still important and should not be compromised.
+Such discussions can be stressful and it may be useful to bring a friend or confidant.
 It is also reasonable to take your time and if needed, be seen over several visits so that you are given the time needed to decide for yourself on what is the best treatment for you.
 The duty of the medical professional is to guide you through this.
 For them there are some specific questions that they will wish to raise and this includes: